Book cover

 10.2 Version Control

 As we have mentioned numerous times in this book, software is developed in teams.
-Therefore, we need a repository, i.e., a server to store the source code of the system being implemented by these teams.
-The existence of this server is crucial for developers to collaborate and for operators to know precisely which version of the system should be deployed to production.
+Therefore, we need a repository, which is a server to store the source code of the system being implemented by these teams.
+The existence of this server is vital for developers to collaborate and for operators to know precisely which version of the system should be deployed to production.
 Moreover, it keeps a history of the most important versions of each file.
-This history allows, if needed, developers to undo changes and recover the code of a file as it was in the past, even years ago.
+This history enables developers to undo changes and recover the code of a file as it was in the past, even years ago, if needed.

 A Version Control System (VCS) offers the services mentioned above.
 First, it provides a repository to store the most recent version of a system’s source code, as well as related files, such as documentation files, configuration files, web pages, wikis, etc. Second, it allows the retrieval of older versions of any file, if necessary.
 As emphasized earlier, it is inconceivable in modern software development to create any system, no matter how simple, without a VCS.